Dogo Argentino dog breed

 About the Dogo Argentino

-The Dogo Argentino is a very large sporting dogs known for its independent nature and capable mind.
-Better suited to homes with space, the Dogo Argentino is best matched with experienced owners.
+The Dogo Argentino is a large sporting dog known for being deeply loving with its family and reserved with strangers.
+With a capable mind, better suited to homes with outdoor space, the Dogo Argentino is best matched with experienced owners.
 Typically standing 23 to 27 inches and weighing 80 to 100 pounds, this breed has a life expectancy of 9 to 15 years, making it a devoted companion for the right family.

 Originally classified within the Sporting Dogs group, the Dogo Argentino brings a distinct combination of traits that sets it apart.
 The Dogo Argentino is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Dogo Argentino loves being close to its people and forms strong bonds with every member of the household.